redchrision/PollinateFwrk/README.md

 initial payout is *too* generous, it will take a number of retargets before it has cut back to the right amount.

+In the example, we estimate the gas consumption of `PeriodicDispatcher.dispatch(ourContractAddress)`, multiply that by the gas price, and then multiply by 2 for a safety margin.

 Then you need to implement the `periodic()` function.
 This function must tollerate being called by anyone at any time.
 It may be called more often or less often than the specified period.